 • Is not performing any functions for which board certification is required.

-• Is not involved in any intermittent, part-time, or full time in direct, indirect, and/or consultative clinical care, overseeing medical laboratories, supervising in a medical field, or any function for which board certification is required.
+• Is not involved in any intermittent, part-time, or full time in direct, indirect, and/or consultative clinical care, overseeing medical laboratories, supervising in a medical field, or any function for which ABMGG certification is required.

 Requirements for diplomates who wish to change their certification status to Retired: